Financial sector stakeholders target removal of 40m Nigerians on cybercriminals' net

 “We look forward to a rewarding partnership and successful achievement of our targeted objectives which include reaching more than 40 million customers in the first two years of this launch and finally delivering awareness contents and messages in major Nigerian languages including Pidgin English.

-“Its success is largely centered on the strategic partnership with the CBN, Banker’s Committee, CCIONFI, a committee formed under the guidance of the Central Bank of Nigeria and made up of the Chief information security officers of Nigeria, Deposit Money Banks and Payment.
+“Its success is largely centered on the strategic partnership with the CBN, Banker’s Committee, CCIONFI, a committee formed under the guidance of the Central Bank of Nigeria and made up of the Chief information security officers of Nigeria, Deposit Money Banks and Payment Service Providers, PSPs and finally, Cybersafe Foundation.

+“Collectively, we will continue to ensure adequate measures are taken to combat some of the cyber security challenges including preventing customer financial losses to unscrupulous elements tagged cyber criminals,” Amede submitted.

+Also, Chairman, Advisory Board of Cybersafe Foundation, Dr Adewale Obadare, said: “This initiative, no doubt, will tackle cybercrime that poses a huge threat to customers and the Nigeria citizenry in conducting reliable and safe financial services.

 Disclaimer